OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

     - Checksum is a logical `XOR` (aka eXclusive OR) on all the characters of the sentence, without the first `$`, and ending before the `*` preceding the checksum

 #### Data parsing
-Once the data validity has been determine, we can get to the data.
+Once the data validity has been determined, we can get to the data.
 To do so, we
 - Drop the Checksum
 - Split at `,`